 Comhlámh aims to support and promote responsible, responsive overseas volunteering and support volunteers in a long-term, ongoing commitment to development.
-Comhlámh's publication "Working for a Better World: A Guide to Volunteering in Global Development" (2nd edition, 2007), has information and advice for volunteers before, during and after a placement.
-It also contains a directory of over 100 organisations that arrange volunteer placements in developing countries.
-This information is also included in the website www.volunteeringoptions.org.
-Additionally, we offer workshops for volunteers before they go overseas and after they come home, as well as advice for people thinking about volunteering.
+Our website, www.comhlamh.org, contains comprehensive information and advice for people before, during and after a volunteer placement.
+It features a searchable directory of volunteer sending agencies; you can also follow #volops on Twitter and Facebook, and join our #volops: sharing volunteering opportunities LinkedIn group to find out more.
+Additionally, we offer workshops for volunteers before they go overseas and after they come home, as well as one-to-one information and advice for people about volunteering.

-Email info@volunteeringoptions.org for more information.
+Email info@comhlamh.org